-- In a word...FACEBOOK
+- Facebook, Twitter, Instagram

-- What is appropriate?
+- What's appropriate?

 - What do students, residents, faculty post?

 - use of foul language, controversial subjects

 - negative comments about patients, colleagues, & al.

-- you will be amazed at the st you'll see
+- you will be amazed at the stuff you'll see

 - you can destroy your reputation

 Core Tenets of Professionalism